 Elsevier eBook on VitalSource - Access Card

 Help students master the critical thinking needed to produce quality radiographs on the first try with Radiographic Image Analysis, 5th Edition.
-This updated, user-friendly text reflects the latest ARRT guidelines and revamped chapters to reflect the latest digital technology.
-Chapters walk you through the steps of how to carefully evaluate an image, how to identify the improper positioning or technique that caused a poor image, and how to correct the problem.
+This updated text reflects the latest ARRT guidelines and revamped chapters to reflect the latest digital technology.
+Students walk through the steps of how to carefully evaluate an image, how to identify the improper positioning or technique that caused a poor image, and how to correct the problem.
 For each procedure, there is a diagnostic-quality radiograph along with several examples of unacceptable radiographs, a complete list of radiographic evaluation guidelines, and detailed discussions on how each of the evaluation points is related to positioning and technique.
 Each unacceptable radiograph is accompanied by a description of the misaligned anatomical structures, how the patient was mis-positioned, and how to adjust technique to obtain an acceptable radiograph.

 - Chapter objectives, key terms, and outlines reinforce what is most important in every chapter.